Overview

 Administrators

-Unless they choose to assign themselves as Content Manager, Administrators will not be contacted by Web Services about normal operations.
-Only in cases of conflict that cannot be resolved between Web Services and the Content Manager will the Administrator be contacted.
+Unless they choose to assign themselves as the Content Manager, Administrators will not be contacted by Web Services about normal operations.
+The Administrator will typically only be contacted in order to confirm significant changes or to help resolve conflicts.

-In the absence of a designated Content Manager or backup, content oversight will move UP the organization to the next most appropriate administrator, until a new Content Manager is assigned.
+In the absence of a designated Content Manager, content oversight will move UP the organization to the next most appropriate administrator, until a new Content Manager is assigned.

 Content Manager

-The Content Manager serves as the primary liaison between Web Services and their website team and provides strategic direction for content and editors in their area.
-The Content Manager determines editors for their area and is responsible for ensuring content in their area complies with university policies and standards.
+Each Content Management Team has only one Content Manager.
+The Content Manager serves as the primary liaison between Web Services and their team and provides strategic direction for website content and editors in their area.
+The Content Manager determines editors for their area and is responsible for ensuring content meets the needs of their organization and complies with university policies and standards.
 The Content Manager is not an editor by default but they may take on an editor role if desired.

-- Provides strategic direction and oversight for content in their area
+• Provides strategic direction and oversight for content and editors in their area

 Approving Editor (optional)